pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) by mining their own data, small firms take more risks.

-Item.
 29. A expressão mom and pop em - the mom and pop shops of the world continued to get more digital and more mobile. - refere-se